-Local student a semi-finalist in STEM contest inspired by ‘Hidden Figures’
+Bothell student wins grand prize in STEM contest inspired by ‘Hidden Figures’

-17-year-old Seattle student Geneva Feist is a semi-finalist in a contest honoring women in STEM fields, inspired by the movie “Hidden Figures.”
+Bothell student Yuna Shin, 17, won a $50,000 scholarship for her work studying and teaching science and math in a contest honoring women in STEM fields, inspired by the movie “Hidden Figures.”

-Geneva Feist could smell the forest fires burning in the air from her Seattle home last summer.

-“I thought, maybe I could help prevent them from getting larger than they need to be,” she said.
+A Bothell high-school student won a $50,000 scholarship Thursday for her studying and work in science and math.

-The 17-year-old, a senior at Nathan Hale High School, is a semi-finalist in “The Search for Hidden Figures” contest, a scholarship fund honoring future female leaders in STEM fields.
+Yuna Shin, a 17-year-old junior at Henry M. Jackson High School in Mill Creek, took home one of two grand prizes in “The Search for Hidden Figures” contest, a scholarship fund honoring future female leaders in STEM fields.

 The contest, sponsored by PepsiCo and 21st Century Fox, is named for the Golden Globe-winning movie “Hidden Figures.”
 The film tells the story of three female African-American mathematicians who were instrumental at NASA in the 1960s.